kolenaIO/kolena/docs/core-concepts/index.md

   - toc
 ---

+!!! warning "Legacy Warning"

+    Content in this section reflects **outdated practices** or **deprecated features**.
+It's recommended to avoid using these in new developments.

+    While existing implementations using these features will continue to receive support, we strongly advise adopting the latest standards and tools for new projects to ensure optimal performance and compatibility.
+For more information and up-to-date practices, please refer to our newest documentation at [docs.kolena.io](https://docs.kolena.io).

 # :kolena-area-of-interest-20: Core Concepts

 In this section, we'll get acquainted with the core concepts on Kolena, and learn in-depth about the various features